hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - The element **SHALL** be correctly populated but it may exceed the data requester's access rights to know that the data is suppressed:
   - where a requester does not have access rights to know that data is suppressed use the code "unknown" from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](#missing-data).

-    Example: Patient resource where the identifier and gender are suppressed.
+    Example: Patient resource where the identifier is suppressed.
     ~~~
     "resourceType" : "Patient",
     ...